QuantEcon/lecture-python-advanced.myst/_sources/black_litterman.md

   portfolio choices that are more plausible in terms of conforming to what most people actually do.

-In particular, given $\Sigma$ and a reasonable value of $\delta$, Black and Litterman reverse engineered a vector
+In particular, given $\Sigma$ and a plausible value of $\delta$, Black and Litterman reverse engineered a vector
 $\mu_{BL}$ of mean excess returns that makes the $w$ implied by formula {eq}`risky-portfolio` equal the **actual** market portfolio